llwebconsulting/type_balancer/README.md

 - Efficient position calculation algorithms
 - Minimal object allocation and garbage collection overhead

-For detailed performance analysis and benchmarks, see our [C Extension Documentation](docs/c_extensions/distributor.md).
+For detailed benchmark methodology and additional results, see our [Benchmark Documentation](docs/benchmarks/).

 ## Contributing